 Here are some pictures of the 37C doing its work shaving:

-While some of the performance can be attributed to the quality of the razor blade, the mechanical cutting motion of the slant bar was likely the largest contributing factor to overall comfort.
+While some of the performance can be attributed to the razor blade’s quality, the slant bar’s mechanical cutting motion was likely the largest contributing factor to overall comfort.

 What we Liked